Den of Shadows

-Den of Shadows, is a set of fantasy novels written by American author, Amelia Atwater-Rhodes.
+Den of Shadows is a set of fantasy novels written by American author Amelia Atwater-Rhodes.
 The novels follow an interconnected group of supernatural creatures, such as vampires, ghosts, and shapeshifters.
-It is the predecessor of Atwater-Rhodes' five volume series, known as The Kiesha'ra Series.
+It is the predecessor of Atwater-Rhodes' five volume The Kiesha'ra Series.

-The novels included in Den of Shadows are In the Forests of the Night, Demon in My View, Shattered Mirror, Midnight Predator, Persistence of Memory, Token of Darkness, All Just Glass, Poison Tree, Promises to Keep and the books from the Maeve’ra Trilogy, Bloodwitch, Bloodkin, and Bloodtraitor.
+The novels included in Den of Shadows are In the Forests of the Night, Demon in My View, Shattered Mirror, Midnight Predator, Persistence of Memory, Token of Darkness, All Just Glass, Poison Tree, Promises to Keep; and the books from the Maeve’ra Trilogy, Bloodwitch, Bloodkin, and Bloodtraitor.

 The Den of Shadows is also the name of Atwater-Rhodes' official site.
-The site was originally called Nyeusigrube, which translated to "den of shadows" in the books' constructed language.
+The site was originally called "Nyeusigrube", which translated to "den of shadows" in the books' constructed language.

 Novels

 1999 In the Forests of the Night

-This novel follows a woman named Risika, who was born under the name Rachel Weatere in 1684.
-She later changes her name to Risika, after she is turned into a vampire against her will.
-Three hundred years later, she must face her past, including a mysterious stalker whom she knows nothing about, to confront her future.
+This novel follows a woman born under the name Rachel Weatere in 1684.
+She changes her name to Risika after she is turned into a vampire against her will.
+300 years later, she must face her past, including a mysterious stalker whom she knows nothing about, to confront her future.

 2000 Demon in My View

-Though nobody at her high school knows it, Jessica is a published author.
-Her vampire novel, Tiger, Tiger, has just come out under the pen name Ash Night.
-Now two new students have just arrived in Ramsa, and both want Jessica’s attention.
-She has no patience with overly friendly Caryn, but she’s instantly drawn to Alex, a self-assured, mysterious boy who seems surprisingly familiar.
-If Jessica didn’t know better, she’d think Aubrey, the alluring villain from her novel had just sprung to life.
-That’s impossible, of course; Aubrey is a figment of her imagination.
-Or is he?